That calculated dollar amount results from a 157% acceleration from $65.9 million worth of exports 5 years earlier during 2020.

-Given Aruba’s population of some 113,00 people, its total $65.9 million in 2020 exports translates to almost $600 for every resident on the tourism-driven Caribbean island.
+Given Aruba’s population of some 109,00 people, its total $169.5 million in 2024 exports translates to about $1,550 for every resident on the tourism-driven Caribbean island.
+That dollar metric surpasses the average $1,050 per capita one year earlier in 2023.

 Aruba’s Top 10 Exports

-Aruba’s top 10 exports accounted for over four-fifths (81.4%) of the overall value of its global shipments.
+Aruba’s top 10 export product categories accounted for 85.4% of the overall value of its global shipments.

-The leading decliner among Aruba’s top 10 export categories was electrical machinery and equipment, thanks to a -50.7% drop year over year.
+The lone decliner among Aruba’s top 10 export categories was the iron and steel product category, thanks to a -49.2% year-over-year drop.

 The following types of Aruban product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.